 The Educational Environment

-The ideal learning environment for students enrolled in the Creighton Department of Physical Therapy is one of intellectual challenge, presenting opportunities for collaborative and independent learning and offering experiential breadth that encompasses collaboration with peers, clients, families and others within and external to the profession of physical therapy.
-In concert with the Jesuit tradition of Creighton University, the Department of Physical Therapy provides an environment that values human dignity across various styles of thinking and diverse social backgrounds while fostering moral responsibility and academic excellence.
+The ideal learning environment for students enrolled in the Creighton Departments of Physical Therapy is one of intellectual challenge, presenting opportunities for collaborative and independent learning and offering experiential breadth that encompasses collaboration with peers, clients, families and others within and external to the profession of physical therapy.
+In concert with the Jesuit tradition of Creighton University, the Departments of Physical Therapy provide an environment that values human dignity across various styles of thinking and diverse social backgrounds while fostering moral responsibility and academic excellence.
 This dynamic framework allows students to identify, define and grow to fulfill the responsibilities of a professional within society.

 Faculty in Physical Therapy at Creighton University value community and unity of purpose as elements that are essential to the educational process.
 As a community of scholars and professionals, the faculty has a commitment to inquiry, and accepts the responsibility for contributing to the theoretical underpinnings, evolving knowledge base and practical implementation of physical therapy practice.
 The faculty is unified as facilitators of student learning and of reflective inquiry while serving as role models for professional behavior, service to society and the pursuit of justice.